itsjw/wittier/readme.md

 **service** as a collection of functions that are combined into a, *you guessed it*, service.
 (CRUD operations, endpoints of a collective backend, ...)

-Wittier does not replace `wt-cli` but serves as a user-friendly wrapper.
+Wittier does not replace `wt-cli` but serves as a wrapper around the existing CLI and keeps using it in the background.
 In the end, we want to be able to
 * quickly configure container profiles from Extend `wittier profile`